docker/community/Community-Leaders/guidelines.md

 # Understand Docker beyond containers.

-As community leaders and meetup organizers, you understand that Docker is an evolving platform stack.
-Ideally, you have a good understanding of all the products (EE, CE, Moby Project, etc.) and how they fit together.
+As a community leader, you understand that Docker is an evolving platform.
+Ideally, you have a good understanding of all the products including Docker EE.
 You may feature Docker ecosystem tools at the local meetups you organize, but you are still enthusiastic about Docker as a whole technology and platform.

 # Be a force for good in the community